mileweb/docs-content-cdn/docs/portal/cnames/creating-cname.md

 <ul>a.
 Complete all the fields, and then click the <strong>Create Client Region Rule</strong> button.

 b.
-To specify more client region rules, repeat step 4a for each additional rule.
+To specify more client region rules, repeat step 4a for each additional rule.</ul>

 <p align=center><img src="/docs/resources/images/Create Client Region Rule.png" alt="createclient region rule" width="500"></p>